 It’s not unusual to want to lose weight, but – as a nation – our waistlines are out of control.
-The NHS says 26 per cent of British adults are now obese, and this figure looks set to increase.
+The NHS says 26% of British adults are now obese, and this figure looks set to increase.
 But you can uncover the best weight loss tips and step off the scales for good.

 Do I need to lose weight?